revel/revel.github.io/manual/routing.md

 Important:<br>For the two parameters version of <code>Static.Serve</code>, blank spaces are not allowed between
 <code>"</code> and <code>,</code> due to how <a href="http://golang.org/pkg/encoding/csv/"><code>encoding/csv</code></a> works.
 </div>
+<div class="alert alert-danger">Static content can only be served from within the application root for security reasons.
+To include `external assets` consider symbolic links or a git submodule</div>

 - Refer to [organization](organization.html) for the directory layout